webix-hub/docs/data/desktop/pivotchart.md

 Pivot Chart
 =======================================================
 Webix Pivot Chart is fully client-side Javascript tool for graphical representation of data.
-A plenty of configuration options allows users to use the tool for understanding, analyzing and researching large quantities of data and the relationships between them.
+A plenty of configuration options allow users to use the tool for understanding, analyzing and researching large quantities of data and the relationships between them.

 <img style="display:block; margin-left:auto;margin-right:auto;" src="pivot/pivot_chart_front.png">